Website builders have made it easier – and cheaper – than ever to get online.

 It depends.
-If you want full creative control over how the site looks, an all-round builder like Wix or Squarespace offers that.
+If you want full creative control over how the site looks, an all-round builder like Squarespace offers that.
 If you want a hands-off, my-photography-speaks-for itself kind of vibe, dedicated platforms like SmugMug are likely a better fit.
 It’s why using free trials is so important.
 Only you can really know what fits your needs.

 You can, but we wouldn’t recommend it.
-A website is the only platform you can really trust not to pull the rug out from other your feet.
+A website is the only platform you can really trust not to pull the rug out from under your feet.
 Everywhere else you are a guest on someone else’s platform.
 Certainly use Instagram — it’s a superb outlet for artists of all stripes — but don’t only use Instagram.

 Unless you like messy domain names and ads plastered all over your site, you’re going to have to spend a few dollars to get your photography website off the ground.
 Slick photography websites don’t come free — but they do come cheap.
 If you’re serious about your craft a few dollars a month is well worth it.

 It’s pretty easy!
 Choose the right website builder for you, and jump on either a free plan or free trial to get started.

 Pick your perfect design template and start uploading your own photos, as well as writing your own text and adding any features you need.
 For example, you could include a contact form and social media feeds to engage with your visitors!

 You’ll then need to sign up to a paid plan for a truly professional photography website, and you’ll be good to click Publish!
 For a more detailed breakdown, check out our guide on How to Create a Photography Website!